-The Arkansas Supreme Court on Thursday upheld a lower court ruling in favor of Washington Regional Medical Center as the rightful owner of the former Fayetteville City Hospital land, clearing the way for a planned expansion of the Fayetteville Public Library.
+The Arkansas Supreme Court on Thursday upheld a lower court ruling in favor of Washington Regional Medical Center as the rightful owner of the former Fayetteville City Hospital land.
+The decision clears another hurdle in the planned expansion of the Fayetteville Public Library.

 The four-acre property was long ago donated to the city by the Stone family with the stipulation that it be used by a hospital.
 After the City Hospital closed, Washington Regional acquired the property in exchange for land the city needed to construct a roundabout near Millsap Road.
 Washington Regional eventually closed the nursing home it operated inside the building and announced the sale of the land to the library.
 Heirs of the Stone family have fought the sale, but lower courts have ruled in the library’s favor.